tethysplatform/tethys/docs/tutorials/getting_started/intermediate.rst

 4. Develop Table View Page
 ==========================

-Now that we are persisting the data in our make-shift inventory database, let's create useful views of the data in our inventory.
-First, we'll create a new page that lists all of the dams in our inventory database in a table.
-The first step is to create a new Model function that will return a list of dams.
+Now that the data is being persisted in our make-shift inventory database, let's create useful views of the data in our inventory.
+First, we'll create a new page that lists all of the dams in our inventory database in a table, which will provide a good review of Model View Controller:

 a.
 Open ``models.py`` and add a model method for listing the dams called ``get_all_dams``: